ostreedev/ostree/docs/composefs.md

 ### Signatures

-If a commit is signed with a ed25519 private key (see `ostree --sign`), and `signed=/path/to/public.key` is specified on the commandline, then the initrd will find the commit being booted in the system repo and validate its signature against the public key.
+If a commit is signed with an Ed25519 private key (see `ostree --sign`), and `composefs.keyfile` is specified in `prepare-root.conf`, then the initrd will find the commit being booted in the system repo and validate its signature against the public key.
 It will then ensure that the composefs digest being booted has an fs-verity digest matching the one in the commit.
 This allows a fully trusted read-only /usr.

-The exact usage of the signature is up to the user, but a common way to use it with transien keys.
+The exact usage of the signature is up to the user, but a common way to use it with transient keys.
 This is done like this:
  * Generate a new keypair before each build
  * Embed the public key in the initrd that is part of the commit.
- * Ensure the kernel commandline has `ot-signed=/path/to/key`
+ * Ensure the initrd has a `prepare-root.conf` with `keyfile=/path/to/key`
- * After commiting, run `ostree --sign` with the private key.
+ * After committing, run `ostree --sign` with the private key.
  * Throw away the private key.

 When a transient key is used this way, that ties the initrd with the